Davie Irons: Carlisle United

 Following his resignation of the Stirlingshire club, Irons joined Police Scotland and was also working part-time as a scout for Carlisle United.

 After a short term job as a coach with Northern Football League club Celtic Nation, Irons departed the club to rejoin the Brunton Park club as the full-time youth team manager in July 2013, after the departure of former coach Eric Kinder to Blackburn Rovers.
 Irons had also started attending friendly matches with the Cumbrians manager Greg Abbott around the same time.
 Following a poor start to the 2013–14 season, Irons was appointed caretaker-manager of the Cumbrians after the departure of Abbott, alongside Graham Kavanagh and Tony Caig.
 On 30 September 2013 Irons was appointed Kavanagh's permanent assistant-manager of Carlisle United.

 Gretna 2008

 On 8 August 2017, Irons was appointed manager of Gretna 2008, alongside Andy Aitken.
 Both resigned their position as joint managers on 27 November 2018.

 Second spell as Stenhousemuir manager

 Irons began a second spell as manager of Stenhousemuir in September 2019.
 Stenhousemuir announced on 20 April 2021 that Irons would leave the club by mutual consent after their game later that day.

 Personal life

-Irons daughter, Amy, is a former DJ on Capital Scotland who now presents the sports bulletin on BBC Scotland's The Nine.
+Irons is married to Gillian and has three children.
+His daughter, Amy is a radio and TV presenter who works for Heart Scotland and BBC Scotland.
+Eldest son, Lewis, is also a presenter who works for the BBC as a sport reporter.